 ARRS Resident/Fellow in Radiology Awards

-The ARRS Resident/Fellow in Radiology Awards are available to residents and fellows in radiology and radiological science to recognize their research and present their work at the ARRS Annual Meeting.
+The ARRS Resident/Fellow in Radiology Awards are available to residents and fellows in radiology and radiological science to recognize their research and will be required to present their work at the ARRS Annual Meeting.

 Melissa Rosado de Christenson Award